Canaccord hires de Rosnay as European chief

-LONDON Canadian bank Canaccord Financial (CF.TO) has hired former Lazard (LAZ.N) and Lehman Brothers dealmaker Alexis de Rosnay to run its European unit, a business it has been building up while bigger rivals have scaled back their ambitions in the downturn.
+LONDON, Sept 4 Canadian bank Canaccord Financial has hired former Lazard and Lehman Brothers dealmaker Alexis de Rosnay to run its European unit, a business it has been building up while bigger rivals have scaled back their ambitions in the downturn.

 De Rosnay, a healthcare industry specialist, is joining at a tough time, with dealmaking in Europe drying up and equities trading volumes slumping.

-Canaccord, which bought British broker and advisory house Collins Stewart Hawkpoint in March for 253.5 million pounds, said on Tuesday de Rosnay will replace Mark Brown as chief executive of Canaccord Genuity.
+Canaccord, which bought British broker and advisory house Collins Stewart Hawkpoint in March for 253.5 million pounds ($403 million), said on Tuesday de Rosnay will replace Mark Brown as chief executive of Canaccord Genuity.
 Brown is leaving.

 Many top players at the largest investment banks have tried their hand at something different in recent years, as new regulations bite, hampering big firms' lending ability for instance, and as clients seek advice from new parties.